defSim/defSim/docs/_sources/index.rst.txt

 Alternatively, you might want to use just one of a couple of the pre-programmed modules, and use your own code to create a variation on the traditional social influence models.

+:doc:`Find out about the different modules and their relation to the interface on our modules overview page <modules>`

 :doc:`Learn the basics of defSim on our introduction page <Introduction_to_defSim>`

 ................................................................................